 Wider than 70-210 F4

 Restyled rubber grips

 55 mm filter threads

-There is a lot of stiction in both the focus and zoom mechanisms.
-The smaller f/4.5-5.6 lens is much smoother and easier to use.
-The rubber covered focus ring on this lens is smaller and sunken while the one on the smaller lens is more flush.
-The higher mass of the elements in the larger lens is also quite noticeable.
-It might benefit from a cleaning.
+The smaller f/4.5-5.6 lens is smoother and easier to use.
+The rubber covered focus ring on this lens is smaller in diameter than the barrel while the one on the smaller lens is more flush.
+The higher mass of the elements in the larger lens is also noticeable.

-Having opened it up the sealing is impressive.
-It is definitely more complicated than the 70-210 f/4.5-5.6 despite the superficial resemblance.
+Having opened a copy the sealing is impressive.
+It is more complicated than the 70-210 f/4.5-5.6 despite the superficial resemblance.
 It was a pain to get back together correctly.
 I was unable to improve the focus or zoom action.
-The third copy seem to be much smoother.
+The third copy works much smoother.

 The hood is identical to the ones used on the Minolta 100-300 zooms other than the printed lens name.
-The slightly smaller diameter hood from the 70-210 f/4 also fits perfectly.
+The slightly smaller diameter hood from the 70-210 F4 also fits fine.

-If you manage to find a good copy, this isn't a horrible lens.
-The older 70-210 f/4 definitely has better image quality, but it is also heavier and somewhat more expensive.
+If you find a good copy, this is a decent telephoto zoom.
+The older 70-210 F4 has mostly better image quality, but it is also heavier and more expensive.